Summary

 Analysis

-The pilot reported that about 4 hours and 45 minutes into a survey flight the engine suddenly lost power.
-The pilot pitched for best glide, ran the emergency checklists and was unable to regain engine power.
-He declared an emergency and diverted to runway 14 at Hardy-Anders Field / Natchez-Adams County Airport (KHEZ), Natchez, Mississippi.
-Unable to make the runway the pilot aimed to the side of the runway to avoid hitting the approach lighting system and struck a berm, went airborne, and on the second bounce the nose landing gear separated from the airplane which resulted in substantial damage to the fuselage.
-The pilot and co-pilot exited the airplane without incident.
+The pilot reported that about 4 hours and 45 minutes into a survey flight, the engine suddenly lost power.
+The pilot pitched for best glide and performed emergency checklists items but was unable to regain engine power.
+He declared an emergency and diverted toward runway 14 at Hardy-Anders Field/Natchez-Adams County Airport (KHEZ), Natchez, Mississippi.
+Unable to glide to the runway, the pilot attempted to land the airplane to the side of the runway to avoid hitting the approach lighting system.
+During the landing, the airplane struck a berm, went airborne, and bounced.
+The airplane sustained substantial damage to the fuselage.

 Data Source